 An HOA can create new rules and regulations, but they must make sure they are acting within federal, state, and local laws.
 Remember: the laws of the land take precedence over HOA rules.
 Furthermore, if a rule or regulation conflicts with a provision outlined within the CC&Rs, the latter takes precedence.

 Complaints and disputes often arise from rules and regulations.
 They are a source of inconvenience for some homeowners.
-Board members must be prepared and know how to handle these types of situations.
+Board members must remain prepared and know how to handle these types of situations.
 Follow the CC&Rs and ensure no one is given special treatment.

 The Importance of HOA Governing Documents